 \section{Related Work}

-``Early-exit'' was introduced for computer vision in BranchyNet \cite{branchynet2017} by adding two branches to AlexNet \cite{alexnet2017}.
-The authors optimized the joint loss of the exits and also defined a confidence measure, based on the entropy of the output class distribution, to decide the exit level.
-More recently, Scardapane et al.~\cite{scardapane2020} provided a theoretical framework for multi-exit neural architectures.
-Early classifiers have also been used on tiny (KB-sized) models~\cite{ghanathe2023}.
-Beside early-exit, other methods for dynamically selecting the model architecture for efficient inference (such as HydraNet~\cite{Mullapudi2018HydraNetsSD}) have also been explored.
+Early-exiting methods were first introduced for computer vision in BranchyNet \cite{branchynet2017} by adding two branches to AlexNet \cite{alexnet2017}.
+The authors optimised the joint loss of the exits and defined a confidence measure, based on the entropy of the output class distribution, to decide the exit level.
+More recently, Scardapane et al.~\cite{scardapane2020} have provided a theoretical framework for multi-exit neural architectures.
+Early-exit classifiers have also been implemented in tiny (KB-sized) models~\cite{ghanathe2023}.
+Besides early-exiting, other methods for dynamically adapting the model architecture for efficient inference have been explored, such as HydraNet~\cite{Mullapudi2018HydraNetsSD}.

-In speech recognition, early-exit was first introduced in HuBERT-EE~\cite{hubertee2022} to speed up inference for a pre-trained HuBERT~\cite{hubert2021} model according to confidence measures, based on CTC confidence or output entropies, with no significant performance degradation.
-Similarly, Zaiem et al.~\cite{zaiem2023} investigated different fine-tuning strategies in the context of a large pre-trained WavLM~\cite{wavlm2022} model, comparing them with approaches based on layer removal and input down-sampling.
-The overthinking issue of ASR encoders was also analysed in \cite{watanabe2022}, where the authors reported theoretical lower bounds of speed/quality trade-offs for early-exit strategies.
-Exit selection strategies were proposed based on comparison between successive exits in terms of output distribution and transcriptions.
+In speech recognition, early-exiting was first introduced in HuBERT-EE~\cite{hubertee2022} to accelerate inference for a pre-trained HuBERT~\cite{hubert2021} model, using confidence measures based on CTC confidence or output entropies, with no significant performance degradation.
+Similarly, Zaiem et al.~\cite{zaiem2023} have investigated early-exit fine-tuning strategies in the context of a large pre-trained WavLM~\cite{wavlm2022} model, comparing them with approaches based on layer removal and input down-sampling.
+The issue of overthinking in ASR encoders has been analysed in \cite{berrebbi2022avoid}, in which the authors report theoretical lower bounds of speed/quality trade-offs for early-exit strategies.
+Exit-selection strategies were proposed based on comparisons of output distribution and transcriptions between successive exits.
 Similar investigations using the entropy of the output distribution have also been conducted for recurrent neural networks~\cite{xin2022}.